-Why A Faithful Mint User & Budgeting Pro Switched to YNAB
+Why A Faithful Mint User Switched to YNAB

-It’s no secret to my financial coaching clients that I am a long-time Mint enthusiast.
-Mint saved me from the budgeting woes of Quicken almost a decade ago.
+I was a long-time Mint enthusiast.
+Mint saved me from the money woes of Quicken almost a decade ago.
 It was my trusty friend as my husband and I paid off our mortgage in less than 2 years.
 It helped me adjust quickly to the financial realities of moving to a very expensive city.

-I always gave every dollar a job in Mint (YNAB’s Rule One—before I even knew YNAB’s Four Rules existed!), but something happened along the way from paying off our mortgage to today.
-Mint allowed me to check out a little bit.
+But something happened along the way from paying off our mortgage to today: Mint allowed me to check out a little bit.
 It would only require a few expense re-categorizations here and there.
-It was taking over all of the budgeting work for me so that I wouldn’t have to.
+It was taking over all of the management work for me so that I wouldn’t have to.
 Amazing right?
 Maybe not.

-Three months ago, several different friends asked my opinion of YNAB (You Need a Budget) within the span of a week and I realized I didn’t have one.
-A little bit of research revealed there is a highly devoted and growing following so I decided to give it a try.
-The first month, I tried out the app on my own while keeping up with the Mint account that my husband also accesses.
+Three months ago, several different friends asked my opinion of YNAB within the span of a week and I realized I didn’t have one.
+A little bit of research revealed there is a highly devoted following so I decided to give it a try.
 After just one month, I could see how much more aware I was of my spending with YNAB than I had been with Mint and I pitched the idea of making a switch to my husband.

 It’s been three months total now, and we both love YNAB!
 Here’s what the switch made us realize about the importance of awareness:

-With YNAB, manually assigning our expenses to our budget means we see the impact of our spending in near real time.
-That has been huge for us and we have kept our spending to within our budgeted amount every month.
+With YNAB, manually assigning our expenses to our categories means we see the impact of our spending in near real time.
+That has been huge for us and we have kept our spending to within our planned amount every month.
 I had also forgotten how nice it is to categorize our income each month!

 Problem solved with YNAB.
 All of our income and expenses pass through a single checking account which means that any money we save needs to come out of that account.
-With the savings goals I’ve set up in our budget, I have to move money out each month in order to keep those balances at zero.
+With the savings goals I’ve set up, I have to move money out each month in order to keep those balances at zero.
 The design of YNAB reminds me to do that, and I’m very happy when I make those transactions.

-Maintaining the budget was too easy to make my responsibility and my husband wasn’t aware enough.
 I’m the financial nerd in my marriage.
-I like budgeting and was happy to be the one to keep up with Mint.
+I like managing the money and was happy to be the one to keep up with Mint.

-However, my husband didn’t really need to check out our budget until the end of the month when we had our budget meeting or when he wanted to spend out of his “fun money” category.
-Now he is much more in tune with our budget as he records any transactions he makes.
-I don’t have to be the one to always say “it’s not in the budget” because he is more aware of our spending now.
+However, my husband didn’t really need to check on our money until the end of the month when we had our planning meeting or when he wanted to spend out of his “fun money” category.
+Now he is much more in tune with our spending as he records any transactions he makes.
+I don’t have to be the one to always say “it’s not in the plan” because he is more aware of our spending now.
 YNAB improves marriages!
-Who else can say that about their budgeting app?
+Who else can say that about their money management app?

 Awareness is Everything

-YNAB showed us how important awareness still is for our budget, even though we are well beyond paycheck-to-paycheck living.
+YNAB showed us how important awareness still is, even though we are well beyond paycheck-to-paycheck living.
 It was humbling to know we’ve kind of been doing it wrong for the last few years, or that we could at least have been doing it better.
 I’m looking forward to making more progress this year and getting much closer to our dream of financial independence.